 What is the Artists in Schools (AiS) program?

-AiS is an Arts Education program, funded by the Shoreline-Lake Forest Park Arts Council, that places professional teaching artists into classrooms of Pre-Kindergarten- 12th graders in the Shoreline School District.
+AiS is an Arts Education program that places professional teaching artists into classrooms of Pre-Kindergarten- 12th graders in the Shoreline School District.

 How can my children/students benefit from AiS?

 The goal is to enhance arts education experiences, led by professional teaching artists, in tandem with general or blended classroom curricula.
 Your children/students will directly engage with a professional artist through problem-solving and exploration in the areas of visual arts, music, literature, theatrical arts, and conversations around art ideas to bolster their knowledge and arts proficiency.

 How can I get a Teaching Artist in my child’s/students’ classroom?